paper-moon-apllo/pleethai/docs/en/howtouse_search.md

 # The Details of Page
 ## Search Page
-You can search for words/sentences in Japanse or Thai or English.
+You can search for Japanse, Thai, and English words/sentences.
-The search is a partial match, so if you enter part of a search word, all corresponding words are displayed.
+The search uses a partial match.
+All corresponding words will show up while entering a part of the search word and sentence.

 - For example, when the search word is "law", the results will be "lawyer", "lawn", "Flemming's law", etc.